JocysCom/UMQF/MORA/analysis/bible/entities/sarah-actions.md

 UMQ_final(a,e) = -0.19836 × 0.9 × 1.0 = **-0.1785 (Highly immoral)**

 ### 2 Ishmael - expulsion

+Context: Ishmael was expelled along with his mother Hagar, facing the same risks of death in the wilderness.

 - ΔOS = -0.90
 - VSA = 0.58